samsonwestcott/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 0x0E.
 SQL - More queries

 Description

 What you should learn from this project:

 How to create a new MySQL user

-How to manage privileges for a user to a database or table What’s a PRIMARY KEY
+How to manage privileges for a user to a database or table

+What’s a PRIMARY KEY

 What’s a FOREIGN KEY

 How to use NOT NULL and UNIQUE constraints

-How to retrieve datas from multiple tables in one request What are subqueries
+How to retrieve datas from multiple tables in one request

+What are subqueries

 What are JOIN and UNION

+Tasks
 0. My privileges!
 Write a script that lists all privileges of the MySQL users user_0d_1 and user_0d_2 on your server.
 1. Root user